Obstruction theory and the complexity of counting group homomorphisms: Introduction

-defines a \emph{subgroup} of the finite abelian group $\Hom(\Gamma, B)$.
 Moreover, if any lift of $\psi$ exists, then (again because $G$ is a central extension) the set of all such is a torsor for $H^1(\Gamma,A) = \Hom(\Gamma, A)$, which is itself an abelian group.\footnote{ Recall that a \emph{torsor} (or \emph{affine space)} for a group $H$ is a set $X$ together with an action of $H$ on $X$ that is both free and transitive.
 In particular, if $X$ is an $H$-torsor then $|H|=|X|$. } We see then that for each liftable map $\psi: \Gamma \to B$, we get $\#\Hom(\Gamma, A)$ many lifts.
 In other words,

 The factor $\#\Hom(\Gamma,A)$ can be computed in polynomial time for any input $\Gamma$, and so we are left with the problem of counting the number of solutions to the ``obstruction problem" $[\psi^* \eta]=0$.
-This is a linear condition on $\psi$, but, \emph{a priori}, we do not have a concrete understanding of $H^2(\Gamma,A)$ from the presentation $\Gamma$.
+This is a quadratic condition on $\psi$, but, \emph{a priori}, we do not even have a concrete understanding of $H^2(\Gamma,A)$ from the presentation $\Gamma$.
 Indeed, unless we know something more about $\Gamma$, the only way to get our hands on $H^2(\Gamma,A)$ requires working with the typically infinitely-generated free $A$-module $Z^2(\Gamma,A)$ \cite[\S7.6.3]{Holt:handbook}.
 Even worse, Theorem \ref{thm:1} implies this problem cannot be surmounted effectively in general.

 \begin{cor} \footnote{We note that our methods do not establish $\NP$-hardness of the \emph{existence} problem $\#\{ \psi \mid [\psi^*\eta]=0 \in H^2(\Gamma,A)\} \stackrel{?}{>} 1$.
 In fact, the dichotomy for the existence problem cannot possibly be the same as that for the counting problem.
 Note that the existence problem can be rephrased to the following equivalent problem: for a fixed class 2 nilpotent group $G$ and input group $\Gamma$, decide if $\Gamma$ admits a homomorphism to $G$ whose image is not contained in the center of $G$.
 When $G=D_8$ is the dihedral group of order 8, for example, a short argument shows that $\Gamma$ admits such a homomorphism to $G$ if and only if $\Gamma$ admits a surjection to $\ZZ/2\ZZ$ (the only simple factor involved in $D_8/Z(D_8)$).
 This latter question can be resolved in polynomial time (see e.g.~\cite{ElderShenWeiss}).
 We leave further exploration of these matters as a possible direction for future work.} Fix finite abelian groups $A$ and $B$, along with a cocycle $\eta: B \times B \to A$ such that $A \times_\eta B$ is not abelian.
 If $\Gamma$ is a finitely presented group, then it is $\shP$-complete to count